Enderchief/gleam-tools/packages/vite-gleam/README.md

 By default, TypeScript (LSP) will complain about importing files with the `.gleam` extension.
 There are two choices for fixes:

-- If the type of the import doesnt matter , add `declare module "*.gleam";` inside any TypeScript file.
-A caveat is the LSP does not know if a export exists so it will not provide autocompletion when importing a Gleam file and it will type exports as `any`.
+- If the type of the import doesn't matter , add `declare module "*.gleam";` inside any TypeScript file.
+A caveat is the LSP does not know if an export exists so it will not provide autocompletion when importing a Gleam file and it will type exports as `any`.
 - Alternatively, if the vite dev server is running you can have full type safety when importing from Gleam. `npm i ts-gleam`.
 Create a `tsconfig.json`/`jsconfig.json` and set `compilerOptions.plugins` to `[{"name": "ts-gleam"}]` (**RECOMMENDED**)